 Fearless and focused, Warli artist and trainer Razia has been breaking barriers in her community and enabling other women to restart their livelihoods.

-When Razia Falluh Khan learnt that a group of 30 women in Ulhasnagar, a city over 40km away from her hometown Vajreshwari, Maharashtra, needed training in Warli artisanship, she was hesitant.
+When Razia Falluh Khan learned that a group of 30 women in Ulhasnagar, a city over 40km away from her hometown Vajreshwari, Maharashtra, needed training in Warli artisanship, she was hesitant.
 The journey required her to climb a hill.
 “But then the TISSER program people told me that the women wanted me to train them.

 Hardworking and resilient, 30-year-old Razia is a Warli art trainer and artisan.
-Razia loves to paint and during her time as an artisan, she used to make cards, frames, books, bags, tea trays, tea pots, etc. “I started working so that I could stand on my own feet.
+Razia loves to paint and during her time as an artisan, she used to make cards, frames, books, bags, tea trays, teapots, etc. “I started working so that I could stand on my own feet.
 With whatever I make, I see how I can contribute towards my family expenditure,” said Razia, who is a breadwinner in an 8-member household.

 Razia has been a Warli artisan working under the TISSER program since 2017.
-Before the pandemic, Razia travelled to Mumbai to learn how to market her products better.
+Before the pandemic, Razia traveled to Mumbai to learn how to market her products better.
 But when the pandemic hit, the frequency of orders for her products reduced.
 To make up for the lost income, Razia switched over to training other women in the craft.
 She earns ₹275 per day as a trainer.

-A part of the REVIVE Alliance, the skilling program has not only given Razia a platform to earn and grow, but also helps her enable other women to do the same.
+A part of the REVIVE Alliance, the skilling program has not only given Razia a platform to earn and grow but also helps her enable other women to do the same.
 Before the pandemic, women would congregate in one place to learn Warli art.
 Now, due to COVID-19 restrictions, trainers like Razia need to travel to villages around the region.

 Her mother is often very worried when she returns home late, but this doesn’t bother Razia.
 She stays focused on her goals: she just wants to earn her livelihood and grow.
-“I want to be recognised for the effort I put in and get compensated/promoted accordingly.
+“I want to be recognized for the effort I put in and get compensated/promoted accordingly.
 I want a regular income.
 Women need to be supported; men can get a job anywhere.
 Only if we support women can they be empowered,” said Razia.